nayasinghania/nayasinghania/README.md

 ## About Me:

-My name is Vedant Singhania and I am from Palo Alto, California.
+My name is Naya Singhania and I am from Palo Alto, California.
 I have been coding since I was 12 and since then, I have become highly proficient in HTML, Python, Java, and JavaScript, and various frameworks, I have taken college-level computer science courses in high school, and I am now in the midst of my first year as a computer science major at San Jose State University.
 While I enjoy working on my own projects to help people in their everyday lives, I also have a passion for contributing to open source code in the community.

 Besides majoring in and having a deep passion for computer science, I am strong in my academics, I love singing in choir, and I often volunteer in the community.

 Want to know more about me?
-[Check out my portfolio.](https://vedantsinghania.com)
+[Check out my portfolio.](https://nayasinghania.com)

 ***